Fractured Fairy Tale

 open/close all folders

-This award-winning ad for The Guardian.
+- This award-winning ad for The Guardian.
 The Three Little Pigs are arrested for wolf murder (they boiled him alive, for mercy's sake!) and prosecuted.
 Who is the real victim here?
 The pigs whose houses were burnt down?
 The wolf?
-Did the pigs go to far?
+Did the pigs go too far?
 The pigs actually committed an insurance fraud because they were unable to pay their mortgage payments, and they try to frame the wolf for the "accidents".
-People came to blame it all on banks and big corporate institutions.
+People came to blame banks and big corporate institutions for the whole mess.

 Anime and Manga